rhl-bthr/parchment/_posts/2020-02-27-infinite-monkey-therom.md

 ---
 layout: post
 title: Infinite Monkey Theorem
-snippet: as crazy as it sounds...
+subtitle: as crazy as it sounds...
 tags: [math, tech]
 ---